ibm-cloud-docs/discovery-data/recovery.md

 ### Advanced rule models enrichment
 {: #advrmenrich}

 Back up your model files as .zip files, and store them locally.
-For more information, see [Advanced rule models enrichment](/docs/discovery-data?topic=discovery-data-create-enrichments#advanced-rules).
+For more information, see [Advanced rule models](/docs/discovery-data?topic=discovery-data-domain#advanced-rules).

 ### Classifier enrichments
 {: #classifierenrich}

 Back up your classifier .csv files, and store them locally.
-For more information, see [Classifier enrichments](/docs/discovery-data?topic=discovery-data-create-enrichments#classifier-enrichment).
+For more information, see [Classifier](/docs/discovery-data?topic=discovery-data-domain#classifier).

 ## Restoring your data to a new Watson Discovery instance
 {: #restoredata}